 There isn’t much you can do “just for” Black Friday when it comes to Google Shopping, though, especially if you are running Smart Shopping.

 Using the priority setting in Google Shopping can help the system focus on products that are on sale.

 If you are only running promotions for some of the products on your site, consider removing those products from your regular campaigns.

-Set them in a separate campaign with a lower bid, budget, and campaign setting priority.
+Set them in a separate campaign with a higher bid, budget, and campaign setting priority.

 This way, you can push products that are on sale without increasing your bids for everything, especially if you are running Smart Bidding.

 And then follow our recommendations for bid and budget management below.

 Budget & Bidding